How to use grep in Linux

 How to use pipes with grep

-Pipes in Linux allow you to take the output of one command and use it in the input in another.
+Pipes in Linux allow you to take the output of one command and use it as input to another.
 This enables grep to become even more powerful.
 The syntax for a grep command that uses pipes is as follows:

 command file.extension | grep "phrase"